EthanJ99/unicom/README.md

 ﻿# unicom

-A Nintendo Entertainment System/Famicom emulator created my final year Honours Project (COMP390) at the University of Liverpool.
+A MOS 6502 disassembler/emulator (and in-development Nintendo Entertainment System/Famicom emulator) created for my final year Honours Project (COMP390) at the University of Liverpool.
 Main development started 2021.

 ![A screenshot of the unicom emulator, displaying several lines of disassembled code.](https://i.imgur.com/fWkYqYF.png)